tc39/proposal-private-fields/FAQ.md

 }
 ```

-### Why not do a runtime check on the type of the reciever to determine whether to access the private or public field named `x`?
+### Why not do a runtime check on the type of the receiver to determine whether to access the private or public field named `x`?

 Property access semantics are already complicated, and we don't want to slow down every property access just to add this feature.